 Stainless steel is called “stainless” because of its resistance to rust.
 Steel contains iron and carbon in certain percentages: adding the element chromium transforms it from steel to stainless steel.
-Chromium oxidizes much faster than the iron in the alloy.
-The resulting chromium oxide seals and protects the rest of the metal in a process called passivation.
 Starting with these three basic elements, metallurgists have created a huge range of stainless steels.
 Types of metals in the alloy, alloying instructions, heat treatments, and post-production work go into the description of each grade.
 These specifications sort into four major sub-types: austenitic, ferric, martensitic, and duplex.
 All are useful, but austenitic steels stand out for their superior utility.
 70% of stainless steel items are made from austenitic stainless steel.

 Properties of austenitic stainless steel

 Austenitic stainless steel has many useful properties:

 - Does not become brittle at cryogenic temperatures

 - Larger hot-strength range than other stainless types